-Palak Chana Dal is a healthy, wholesome, gluten-free Indian style chana dal with spinach.
+Palak Chana Dal is a healthy, wholesome, gluten-free Indian style Bengal Gram Curry with spinach.
 Dal Palak is super easy and quick to prepare in a pressure cooker.
-For a complete meal, serve palak chana dal with crispy, flaky whole wheat paratha or piping hot ghee laced chapati and raita.
+For a complete meal, serve palak chana dal with crispy, flaky whole wheat paratha or piping hot chapati and mint raita.

 Healthy Benefits Of Palak Chana Dal

 Bengal Gram and spinach are the powerhouses of nutrients.
 Combining these two into a single curry is definitely a smart idea to include the right amount of iron in our everyday diet.

 On a busy weekday, we get so much lost in the chaos of life that the nutrient part of any meal is almost neglected.

-Due to improper diet, pregnancy, monthly periods and many other zillion reasons, we women are mostly iron deficit.
+Due to improper diet, pregnancy, monthly periods, and many other zillion reasons, we women are mostly iron deficit.
 What could be a tastier way then this dal palak to regulate our daily iron intake?
-A little cautious step towards an iron-rich diet can definitely take you a long way.

 Lentils: You can use any easy-to-cook lentil to make dal palak.
 From yellow moong dal, green moon, and pink masoor to pigeon peas, any of these lentils can easily substitute Bengal gram in this healthy palak chana dal recipe.

 Greens: If you are in a mood to experiment, combine tender radish leaves, kale or methi leaves along with spinach in the dal.
 The addition of a variety of greens makes dal even more nutritious.

 Vegan: To make vegan dal palak, all you need to skip ghee for tempering the dal.
 Substitute ghee with any other vegan cooking oil or coconut oil.

 Instant Pot: Dal Palak is an instant pot-friendly dish.
 Or you can use an electric pressure cooker to make this delicious dal curry (check recipe notes).